-Name Name enabling the identification of the external LDAP directory when several directories have been defined on the firewall.
-Server Select an object corresponding to your LDAP server from the drop-down list.
+Domain name Name enabling the identification of the internal LDAP directory when several directories have been defined on the firewall.
+In a configuration containing multiple directories, this name will be needed in addition to the user's login for authentication (login@domain_name).
+You are therefore strongly advised to enter a DNS domain name in this field.
+Example company.com Server Select an object corresponding to your LDAP server from the drop-down list.
 This object has to be created prior to this step and must reference the IP address of your LDAP server.
 Port Enter the listening port of your LDAP server.
 The default port is: 389.
-Root domain (Base DN Enter the root domain (DN) of your directory.
-The DN represents the name of an entry in the form of a path to it, from the top to the bottom of the tree structure.
+Root domain (Base DN) Enter the root domain (DN) of your directory.
+The DN represents the name of an entry, in the form of a path to it, from the top to the bottom of the tree structure.
 The field can be entered using the name of the Root Domain (DN).
 Example of a DN The LDAP domain is "company.com" so my Root domain (Base DN) should be "dc=company,dc=com" Read-only access If this option is selected, you will not be able to perform any actions in write mode on the external LDAP directory.
 Anonymous connection This option makes it possible to log on to the external LDAP directory without entering any username or password.
 The LDAP server must of course authorize anonymous connections.
 If this option is selected, the fields Username and Password will become inactive (grayed out).

 Username An administrator account allowing the firewall to connect to your LDAP server and make changes (reading and writing privileges) to certain fields.

 We recommend that you create a specific account for the firewall and assign privileges to it only in the necessary fields.

+cn=id

-Example cn=id This field will be inactive when the Anonymous connection checkbox has been selected.
+This field will be inactive when the Anonymous connection checkbox has been selected

-The password associated with the ID for you to connect to the LDAP server.
+Password The password associated with the ID for you to connect to the LDAP server.